ibm-watson-data-lab/seven-days/cloudant/README.md

 ## Running the Samples

 We have included a few really simple samples that show how to use Cloudant.
-There is more information in the article about how to get up and running with this database.
+There is more information in the article about how to get them up and running.